carbonhubhongkong/carbon_hub/README.md

 - Review the troubleshooting section above
 - Create an issue in the repository

-## Migration Notes
+## Notes

-This application has been migrated from a MongoDB backend to a client-side IndexedDB architecture.
-The migration provides:
+This application has a client-side IndexedDB architecture, it provides:

 - **Offline functionality**: No internet connection required
 - **Faster performance**: No network latency
 - **Data privacy**: All data stays on your device
 - **Simplified deployment**: No backend server needed

-For migration details, see [MIGRATION_GUIDE.md](MIGRATION_GUIDE.md).